javierconcha/ocdb-docs/docs/source/ocdb-MDB-user-manual.md

 - For AERONET-OC MDB only: all original Version 3 data from AERONET-OC network

-- For MOBY MDB only: all original data from MOBY Gold directory (from top and middle arms measurements if available, from top and bottom arms otherwise)
+- For MOBY MDB only: all original data from MOBY Gold directory (both, when available, from top and middle arms and from top and bottom arms measurements)

 - Fully normalized _in-situ_ Rrs at OLCI nominal bands obtained through **band-shifting** (when Δλ>1 in the visible) and BRDF correction, when not applied already at source